exporl/apex/documentation/examples/index.md

     querying whether results should be shown.
 If the answer is affirmative, a new window will be opened and the results will be shown after javascript processing.

--   If the experimenter will be asked whether the processed results must be appended to the results file.
-This will only work if the results are successfully saved to disk and your javascript code supports this transformation.

 ```xml
     <interactive>